Vegetable oils as alternative energy: Net CO2 or greenhouse gas production

-However, as with other "renewable" energy sources, there may be a (relatively small) carbon footprint associated with production or distribution of vegetable oil.
+However, as with other "renewable" energy sources, there may be a (relatively small) carbon footprint associated with the production or distribution of vegetable oil.

 Safety

 Vegetable oil is far less toxic than other fuels such as gasoline, petroleum-based diesel, ethanol, or methanol, and has a much higher flash point (approximately 275-290 °C).
 The higher flash point reduces the risk of accidental ignition.
 Some types of vegetable oil are edible.